SoThi#1: inflated ego (2018), Interactive data-driven installation

 In order to regain the lowered self-esteem, they seek opportunities to enhance their social status, they like a number of social causes without any real action towards their achievement, they share quotes, words, and thoughts without even checking their authenticity, they avoid potential threats to the self-concept, they promote an illustrated version of their lives and selves.
 They also create shallow but broad networks of digital friends/followers, thus building echo chambers that amplify their views and augment self-satisfaction.

-A ‘like’ rewards the ceaseless effort to promote a carefully curated view of the self, reduces social interaction to exchange of emojis, provides an alibi for our sociopolitical passiveness, contributes to the promotion of illustrated digital lives, fuels the fear of missing out.
+A ‘like’ rewards the ceaseless effort to promote a carefully curated view of the self, reduces social interaction to exchange of emojis, provides an alibi for our sociopolitical passiveness, contributes to the promotion of illustrated digital lives.

 A small amount of air is pumped into the inflated ego balloon every time a social media user likes the SoThi facebook page.
 Facebook ‘likes’ inflate the SoThi’s ego leading to potential destruction: a succession of multiple ‘likes’ can drive the inflated ego to an explosion.